tom-mi/iBrew/README.md_parts/README_part1.md

  * Timers protocol
  * Time arguments (have not figured that out)
  * Better error handling (sometimes it does not quit :-)
- * it also hangs if you scan wifi too much (luckily it reconnects)
+ * it also hangs if you scan wifi too much (luckily it reconnects, can not fix this)
  * Connecting in console mode... fails sometimes, and after reconnect is had strange data... stupid threads... missing...
- * Web interface & rest api (rest almost finished, web interface still have to create some pages) and introduce webroot & api key,...,...
+ * Web interface & rest api (rest almost finished, uhum, web interface still have to create some pages) and introduce webroot & api key, login, license,...,...
  * History message is not finished
  * Fahrenheid not finished, please to not use.
- * v0.5 Missing Coffee Smarter codes (!)
+ * v0.5 Missing Coffee Smarter codes (working bit only?)
- * messages everywhere from the monitor...
  * fix wireless with the same name
  * watersensor to something usefull
- * process what you get back...
-(03 responses)
  * Currently the default values in fast mode are not initalized use slow or give all values
- * filter out wrong responses... of know commands??? or atleast acknowledge them
+ * filter out wrong responses... of know commands??? or atleast acknowledge them, (03 responses)
  * have not looked at single cup... needs a remote coffee machine session ;-)
+ * strip zero from ip

 #### Contact
 [Bugs or issues](https://github.com/Tristan79/iBrew/issues).
 Donations & other questions <tristan@monkeycat.nl>